Akshatb2006/VERIDICT/README.md

 **Traditional AI trading tools have a trust problem:** You can't verify if the price data and recommendations are authentic or have been tampered with.

-**VERDICT solves this** by integrating blockchain verification at every step:
+**VERIDICT solves this** by integrating blockchain verification at every step:

 ✅ **FTSO Price Feeds** - Decentralized oracle price data from Flare Network validators
 ✅ **Smart Contract Verification** - Every trading signal is verified on-chain